 - Sour cream: Totally optional.

 - White onion: They add the perfect little crunch.

-- Cilantro: Don’t skip the cilantro, unless you’re one of those people who thinks it tastes like soap.
+- Cilantro: Don’t skip the cilantro, unless you’re one of those people who think it tastes like soap.
 If that’s the case, I’m sorry ☹️

-How do you make a birria baked potato? ( + tips)
+How to make a birria baked potato ( + tips)